hujhax/austin-improv-wiki/Shows/Live TV Tuesdays -  Dr. Horrible's Sing-Along Blog.md

 ## Summary
 The production was referred to as "*Doctor Horrible, Live!*".

-It ran exclusively at [[The Institution Theater]], and then played a one-night only reprise of the show on 7/27/2012.
+It ran exclusively at [[Theatres/The Institution Theater|The Institution Theater]], and then played a one-night only reprise of the show on 7/27/2012.

 ## Cast
 (Note: [[Kevin Williamson]] & [[Performers/Brett Tribe|Brett Tribe]] traded parts on alternate show nights.)